Reference > WCAG1 Level A

 E831

-12.4: Associate labels with just one form control
+CP 12.4: Associate labels with just one form control

 Associate labels explicitly with their controls.
 See HTML Techniques for WCAG 1.0.